mattearly/AncientArcher/design.md

 #### Testability, Monitoring and Alerting

 * Comes with prebuilt examples and tests, built and expanded as features are added.
-* logging sytem TBA
+* Logging System TBA

 #### Detailed Scoping and Timeline

-* Quarterly updates.
-Timelines TBA
+* Timelines TBA